WOLFCOM® On-Premises Solution

 Police Body Cameras record lots of video and photo evidence.
-Our Secure Storage Solutions can be configured to fit Law Enforcement Agencies of any size.
+Our body camera storage solutions can be configured to fit law enforcement agencies of any size.

 Video Redaction Software

-Our solution comes with 2 Videos Redaction Software built-in to help you blur faces and License plates, and Mute Audio.
+Our solution comes with 2 Videos Redaction Software built-in to help you blur faces, License plates, Objects, and Mute Audio.

 - Basic Video Redaction (Included Free)